KelTRM/KRC-TP/README.md

 # Usage

-There is usage documentation [here](docs/usage/README.md)
+The documentation is located [here](docs/Usage/README.md)

 # Contribution

-There is documentation for contributing to the project [here](docs/development/README.md)
+There is documentation for contributing to the project [here](docs/Contribution/README.md)